 Error 1 probably means you are trying to compile the program in the wrong folder.
 You must be in folder with the file PReFerSim.c in order to compile the program.
 Alternatively it may mean you have a spelling error in the command, so check that you copied the command exactly.

+Example Error 2:

+ld: library not found for –l gsl

+Error 2 indicates that gsl has not been installed.
+Please see instructions above on how to install gsl.

 Errors running the program i.e. with this command